jilladav/F18-507-Final-Project/README.md

 #### User Guide
 There are four main user inputs.

 For each, any parameters that need to be specified (e.g. a specific artist or metric) must be separated by commas.
+Please note that commands are case sensitive, including when you specify the name of an artist or metric.

 #### tags